 - Miscellaneous: Manage administrative tasks to ensure smooth operation of the organization

 The ideal candidate should be able to work both independently and as part of a cohesive team.
 Key skill sets include: ability to build multiple, individualized internal and external relationships; ability to work closely with people from various artistic and administrative backgrounds; excellent verbal and written communication skills; the ability to manage projects from conception through completion and evaluation; demonstrated ability to prioritize and solve problems.

 - Bachelor’s degree

-- Two or more years of experience as a dedicated fundraising professional
+- Two or more years of working in an administrative setting, preferably with a programming focus

-- Some evening and weekend availability for meetings and events
+- Some evening and weekend work is required

 Snow City Arts employs a diverse staff of Artists-in-Residence who teach workshops to children at four major medical centers.
 All of our Artist-in-Residence positions are paid, part-time.

 At this time, Snow City Arts cannot accommodate teaching volunteers.

 Snow City Arts currently has no Artist-in-Residence positions available.

 Volunteers with skills in business, event planning, finance, marketing or other fields which can strengthen our organization’s ability to help children are always welcome to inquire by emailing email@example.com.